BatteriesApril 2, 20267 min read

 3. Demand charge reduction (SRP): Cut SRP demand charges by 50-70%

-4. Backup power: The safety value is priceless — but financially, avoiding one hotel evacuation during an extended outage saves $200-500
+4. Backup power: The safety value is priceless.
+But financially, avoiding one hotel evacuation during an extended outage saves $200-500

-With a net cost of ~$4,228 (Powerwall after incentives) and annual earnings of $1,000+, the battery pays for itself in about 4 years — and protects your family for 10+ years.
+With a net cost of ~$4,228 (Powerwall after incentives) and annual earnings of $1,000+, the battery pays for itself in about 4 years.
+And protects your family for 10+ years.

 What About a Generator?